 Anyone can apply to speak at a meeting.

-When you arrive at the meeting, see the Committee Manager in the foyer to confirm your attendance, then take a seat in the public area of the meeting room.
+When you arrive at the meeting, see the Democratic Services Officer in the foyer to confirm your attendance, then take a seat in the public area of the meeting room.

 Your speech and presentation material

 Your speech should only relate to material planning considerations.

 - Presentation material must be submitted in advance by 12 noon two days before the meeting, and should be limited to just photographs, drawings and images (text and transcripts of your speech will not be accepted).

 - If you attend the Planning Committee with any late material, this must be handed to the Committee Manager in the foyer, who will pass this to the presenting planning officer to review.
 Any late material will only be accepted at the discretion of the Chair.